-Sharon Bowen is a partner in the New York office of Latham & Watkins and a member of the Corporate Department.
-Ms. Bowen is the Co-chair of the firm’s Diversity Committee and Co-chair of the firm’s Diversity Hiring Subcommittee of the Recruiting Committee.
+Sharon Bowen retired from partnership on June 4, 2014.
+Sharon Bowen was a partner in the New York office of Latham & Watkins and a member of the Corporate Department.
+Ms. Bowen was the Co-chair of the firm’s Diversity Committee and Co-chair of the firm’s Diversity Hiring Subcommittee of the Recruiting Committee.

 Ms. Bowen has been selected as one of America's top Black lawyers by Black Enterprise.
 Ms. Bowen was a member of the 2008 DirectWomen Board Institute, a collaboration between Catalyst and the ABA Section of Business Law designed to develop and support the placement of women lawyers on corporate boards of major public companies.
 She was also recognized by the Metropolitan Black Bar Association as its 2006 “Lawyer of the Year” and received the New York City Bar Association’s 2007 Diversity Champion Award and the New York State Bar Association's 2011 Diversity Trailblazer Award.